JeremyFenwick/jf.github.io/index.markdown

 ### HACK

 The largest challenge i've attempted overall - build an entire computer up to the operating system from nothing but NAND gates.
-A very fun project.
+This includes writing all the hardware in HDL (CPU/ALU/Memory) to the assembler and compiler - up to a programming language named Jack.
+From there we write the OS itself with basic keyboard and screen support.
+Writing code in a programming language you designed then running it through your own compiler makes for a really satisfying experience.

 The bulk of the project is written in either HDL or the JACK language I wrote the compiler for, but for *that* I used good 'ol C#.

 *  [Hack - C#/HDL/Jack](https://github.com/JeremyFenwick/Hack)